-To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.

-- A "copayment" is the fixed amount you pay each time you receive certain medical services.
-You pay a copayment at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
-You pay a coinsurance at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)
+To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services. Э ☐ The "deductible" is the amount you must pay for certain medical services before our plan begins to pay its share.
+Section 1.2 tells you more about your plan deductible. □ A "copayment" is the fixed amount you pay each time you receive certain medical services You pay a copayment at the time you get the medical service.
+(The Medical Benefits Chart i Section 2 tells you more about your copayments.) □ "Coinsurance" is the percentage you pay of the total cost of certain medical services.
+You a coinsurance at the time you get the medical service.
+(The Medical Benefits Chart in Section tells you more about your coinsurance.)

 Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program should never pay deductibles, copayments or coinsurance for Medicare covered services.
 Be sure to show your proof of Medicaid or QMB eligibility to your provider, if applicable.
-If you think that you are being asked to pay improperly, contact Customer Service.